-9. STATEMENT OF SUBSTANTIAL INVOLVEMENT
+10. STATEMENT OF SUBSTANTIAL INVOLVEMENT

-EERE has substantial involvement in work performed under awards made following this FOA.
-In addition to the administrative requirements of the award, EERE has substantial involvement in the direction and redirection of the technical aspects of the project as a whole.
+EERE has substantial involvement in work performed under Awards made following this FOA.
+EERE does not limit its involvement to the administrative requirements of the Award.
+Instead, EERE has substantial involvement in the direction and redirection of the technical aspects of the project as a whole.
 Substantial involvement includes, but is not limited to, the following:

 - 1. EERE shares responsibility with the Recipient for the management, control, direction, and performance of the Project. - 2.
-EERE may intervene in the conduct or performance of work under the award for programmatic reasons.
+EERE may intervene in the conduct or performance of work under this Award for programmatic reasons.
 Intervention includes the interruption or modification of the conduct or performance of project activities. - 3.
-EERE may redirect or discontinue funding the Project based on the outcome of EERE's evaluation of the Project at that the Go/No-Go decision point. - 4.
+EERE may redirect or discontinue funding the Project based on the outcome of EERE's evaluation of the Project at that the Go/No Go decision point. - 4.
 EERE participates in major project decision-making processes.

-10. Intellectual Property Management Plan
+11. Intellectual Property Management Plan